Man in his 50s killed in tragic gardening accident while trimming hedges

 Emergency services were called to the garden of a home in Northbrook Road, off Bannister Drive, at 1.25pm yesterday.

-The man, aged in his 50s, was found unresponsive after chopping through a cable while trimming hedges.
-He was reportedly thrown from the ladder and suffered fatal injuries.
+The man, aged in his 50s, was found unresponsive after reportedly chopping through a cable while trimming hedges.
+He was thrown from a ladder and suffered fatal injuries.

 Police, fire and paramedics attended and the air ambulance was deployed, but he sadly died at the scene.